On the Origin of Entropic Gravity and Inertia: Introduction

 \section{Introduction}

-Studies of black hole physics have consistently implied a deep connection between gravity and thermodynamics~\cite{Bekenstein}.
+Studies of black hole physics have implied a deep connection between gravity and thermodynamics~\cite{Bekenstein}.
 This leads to Jacobson's proposal that Einstein's equation of general relativity can be derived from the first law of thermodynamics and the area-proportional Rindler horizon entropy~\cite{Jacobson}.
-Verlinde~\cite{Verlinde:2010hp} recently proposed a remarkable new idea linking classical gravity to entropic forces in a rather heuristic way, which has attracted much interest ~\cite{Zhao:2010qw,Cai:2010sz,Cai:2010hk,Myung:2010jv,Liu:2010na,Tian:2010uy,Pesci:2010un,Diego:2010ju, Vancea:2010vf,Konoplya:2010ak,Culetu:2010ua,Zhao:2010vt,Ghosh:2010hz,Munkhammar:2010rg,Kuang:2010gs}.
+Similarly, Verlinde~\cite{Verlinde:2010hp} recently proposed a remarkable new idea linking classical gravity to entropic forces, which has attracted much interest ~\cite{Zhao:2010qw,Cai:2010sz,Cai:2010hk,Myung:2010jv,Liu:2010na,Tian:2010uy,Pesci:2010un,Diego:2010ju, Vancea:2010vf,Konoplya:2010ak,Culetu:2010ua,Zhao:2010vt,Ghosh:2010hz,Munkhammar:2010rg,Kuang:2010gs}.
 He derived Newton's second law and Einstein's equation from the relation between the entropy of a holographic screen and mass inside the screen.
-Padmanabhan ~\cite{Padmanabhan:2009kr} also proposed that classical gravity can be derived from the equipartition energy of horizons.
+Padmanabhan ~\cite{Padmanabhan:2009kr} also proposed that classical gravity can be derived from the equipartition law.
+However, the exact origin of this gravity-thermodynamics correspondence is unknown.

-My colleagues and I proposed a slightly different, but related idea connecting gravity to quantum information ~\cite{Lee:2010bg,Lee:2010fg} on the basis of Jacobson's model.
+We proposed a slightly different, but related idea connecting gravity to quantum information ~\cite{Lee:2010bg,Lee:2010fg} on the basis of Jacobson's model.
 We suggested that Einstein's equation can be derived from Landauer's principle by considering information loss at causal horizons.
-Furthermore, I showed \cite{myquantum} that quantum mechanics is not fundamental but emerges from the information loss and that it even leads to the holographic principle~\cite{myholography}.
-In this paper, it is suggested that the origin of Verlinde's formalism and Jacobson's model could be naturally explained by this information theoretic interpretation of quantum mechanics.
+Furthermore, it is also suggested \cite{myquantum} that quantum mechanics is not fundamental but emerges from the information loss and that this approach even can lead to the holographic principle~\cite{myholography}.
+In this paper, it is suggested that the origin of Verlinde's formalism and Jacobson's model could be explained by this information theoretic interpretation of quantum mechanics.

+In quantum information science and gravity theories there are increasing number of perspectives that the universe is describable by information.
+For example, Zeilinger and Brukner suggested that quantum randomness aries from the discreteness of information~\cite{Zeilinger}. 't Hooft suggested that quantum mechanics is a deterministic theory with local information loss~\cite{determinism}.
+Our theory is in parallel with these ideas.